Mobile First Design: Why It’s Great and Why It Sucks

 How does this all fit in with responsive design, the other trend that’s taking over the web?
 The good news is that these two strategies aren’t competitive.
 You could say that they were made for each other.

 Responsive design is built around the concept of media queries that target specific devices and viewport sizes.
 With this in mind, you can code up your initial CSS given a mobile perspective and then use media queries to selectively serve up additional styling as the viewport size increases.

 This is likely the opposite of the method that you typically take with responsive design: start big and then reduce.
 Given the arguments above though, there’s a lot of logic behind structuring your media queries from small to large.

 The Big Fat Downside

-Hooray for mobile first web design.
-It’s obviously the greatest thing to hit the web since The Oatmeal.
+Hooray for mobile-first web design.
+It’s the greatest thing to hit the web since The Oatmeal.
 So why am I not excited about it?
-Why, even though I gush over responsive design, have I often downright avoided the topic of mobile first web design?
+Why, even though I gush over responsive design, have I often downright avoided the topic of mobile-first web design?

-With mobile first design though, I’m hit over the head with constraints on step one.
+With mobile-first design though, I’m hit over the head with constraints on step one.
 That’s no fun at all!
 Right away I’m faced with a smaller screen, fewer resources, and a bunch more headaches.
-Further, it’s just not comfortable territory.
-I’ve spent most of my web design career in the desktop space, building experiences around mouse hovers and clicks, not finger taps.
+Further, it’s just not the comfortable territory.
+I’ve spent most of my web design career in the desktop space, building experiences around mouse hovers and clicks, not finger tips.
 I’ve done plenty of mobile work but I wouldn’t call it my strong suit.

 Rising To The Challenge